Ghepes/extract-scripts/README.md

  extract scripts js end css from your proiects with composer

-### Execute a composer.json, with the following script.
-To extract scripts we will use for test a wordpress file project.
+### Execute a composer.json, with the following script https://github.com/Ghepes/extract-scripts   To extract scripts we will use for test a wordpress file project.
 We will add to the project the wordpress location from where js and css are extracted

 TREE project format
 ````